 Thank you so much for being here!
 I hope you’ll stick around because I share my beautiful cakes (and all the details so you can make them too!), tutorials, recipes and other fun and useful things to help you build your own cake business!

 Here’s the short story: I’m wife to Richy and Mommy to 6 kids.
 I’m also called a dozen other names: Homeschool Teacher.
 Best Friend.
 Jesus Freak.
 Blogger.
 Baker.
 Photographer.
 Chocolate Addict.
 Mathematician.
 Diet Dr. Pepper-aholic.
 Writer.
 Budget-er and so much more.
 Things I love: good books, laughing out loud, PINK, flip-flops, ponytails, loud music, chocolate milk, late-night TV & Little Debbie Christmas Tree Cakes.
+When I got married (20+ years ago), my husband was in the Air Force and we moved many, many times, but I currently live in rural, southern Misssissippi where I grew up!

 Here at Rose Bakes, I share lots of cakes, cake decorating & baking… but I also love to share favorite family recipes, easy recipes and other fun tutorials and inspiration!
 Want more details?
 Keep reading…